lordfriend/nya-bootstrap-select/docs/src/content/api/nya-bs-option.md

-#nya-bs-option
+#nyaBsOption

 The main function of this directive is manipulating an option list base on given collection. its expression is very similar as `ng-repeat` but add a little magic to support the special scenario of select component.

-The `nya-bs-option` instantiates a template once per item from a collection.
+The `nyaBsOption` instantiates a template once per item from a collection.
 Each template instance gets its own scope, where the given loop variable is set to the current collection item, and `$index` is set to the item index or key.
 If `group by` expression is provided. the generated options list will resorted by the result of the expression, and `$group` is set to each template scope.